nandwa-j/zero_day/README.md

-this is a markdown text
+This is a vagrant project which is optional, lets try it out